-The graph below assumes an initial investment of \$100 on December 31, 2019, in our common stock and the S&P 500 Pharmaceuticals Index, and assumes dividends, if any, were reinvested.
-As the graph shows, Zoetis' TSR is higher in 2020 and 2021, and lower than in 2022, of the TSR of the S&P 500 Pharmaceuticals Index.
-The companies in the S&P 500 Pharmaceuticals index are not the same as those used for our compensation benchmarking.
-Nor are they the same as the S&P 500, which is the group of companies we use to determine Relative TSR for the company's performance award unit metric, as described in the CD&A.
+The graph below compares an initial investment in our common stock of \$100 on December 31, 2019, versus the same investment in the S&P 500 Pharmaceuticals Index (assuming dividends, if any, were reinvested).
+It should be noted that the companies in the S&P 500 Pharmaceuticals index are not the same as those used for our compensation benchmarking, nor are they the same as the S&P 500, which is the group of companies we use to determine Relative TSR for the company's performance award unit metric, as described in the CD&A.